1. Is this the cause of dry skin? Excessive washing and scrubbing" by cleansing

 Dry skin is a condition in which the stratum corneum lacks moisture and hydration as well as sebum, which prevents moisture from evaporating.
 There are four major causes of this condition

-1. Aging
+- Aging

-Caused by a disturbance in turnover and a decrease in sebum secretion due to aging
+Caused by a disturbance in turnover and a decrease in sebum secretion due to aging - Nutritional (material) deficiency

-Nutritional deficiency caused by dieting, etc., resulting in insufficient materials for skin cells and sebum.
+Nutritional deficiency caused by dieting, etc., resulting in insufficient materials for skin cells and sebum. - Constitution

-caused by a constitution that is naturally prone to dryness, such as atopic dermatitis
+caused by a constitution that is naturally prone to dryness, such as atopic dermatitis - Skin care not suited to your skin type

 caused by cleansing and moisturizing methods that are not suited to your own sebum production and moisturizing ingredients.